joinhandshake/fast_inserter/README.md

 Use raw SQL to insert database records in bulk.
 Supports uniqueness constraints, timestamps, and checking for existing records.

+The motivation for this library from the fact that rails does validations on each and every inserted record in the join table.
+And, even if you pass validate: false, it still loads each record and inserts one by one.
+This leads to very slow insertion of large number (thoasands) of records.

+This library skips active record altogether and uses raw sql to insert records.
+However, using raw sql goes around all your business logic, so we provide ways to still have niceties like uniqueness constraints and timestamps.

 ## Installation

 Add this line to your application's Gemfile: